duracell80/oceaneyes/README.md

 - Display now playing data in a Home Automation Dashboard
 - Analyse listening habits and own this data yourself
 - Control volume upon system events such as phone or video calls or when playing videos
+- Export favourites from radio to Rhythmbox, Moode or Volumio
+- Import favourites from Radio++, Rhythmbox, Moode or Volumio to radio
+- Store favourite profiles locally (themed presets, like UK Radio, US Radio) to send to radio

 -- I've never fallen from quite this high,
 Fallin' into your ocean eyes,